 October was my official one year anniversary as Artistic Director for M.I.’s Westside Comedy Theater in Santa Monica, CA. It’s been an amazing learning experience.
 You see, there are tons of books on how to do improv, maybe too many now, but there’s not a book about how to be an Artistic Director.
 It’s like only other AD’s can pass their stories down from generations past, much like the Native Americans did passing on their stories on and on to preserve their history.
 I know this blog might not interest a lot of you, I’m sure there are only a handful of AD’s in the world that specifically run comedy theaters.
 But I want improvisers to see the insides a little bit and show you what’s up in the business end of things.
 Here are some observations, advice I’ve learned over my year as AD:

 - It’s rewarding!
 You get to see the growth of many of your performers.
 It’s an honor to help artists reach their full potential and seeing it is an amazing experience.
+You see novices turn into masters at playing the piano and actors shine brighter than the first first day they stepped onto the stage.
 I never get tired of it and it’s what keeps me going.

 - It is a hard job.
 You have to cut troupes, players, your friends.
 This is a very hard thing to do, to e-mail or call a friend or performer to tell them you can not longer perform for now.
 This sometimes causes strains in friendships and with your performers.